sparameswaran/airway-shipment-orchestrator/README.md

 ## Cleanup

 For repeated runs as necessary, clean up the various tables once testing is completed using the `DDBTableCleanupHandlerFunction` Lambda function.
-To speed the cleanup of very large `ShipmentRecord` and `UPSTracking` tables that can take time, the Lambda function directly deletes and recreate the tables rather than deleting the records in loop.
+To speed the cleanup of a very large `ShipmentRecord`table that can take time, the Lambda function directly deletes and recreate the tables rather than deleting the records in loop.
 The overall clean up can take longer upwards of 6-8 minutes depending on content.

 To delete the entire application along with resources created, use the AWS CLI.
 First delete the S3 bucket hosting the batch script.
 Assuming you used your project name for the stack name, you can run the following: